nordic-rse/nordic-rse.github.io/content/events/seminar-series/_index.md

 Chapel strives to support code that is similarly readable/writeable as Python, yet without sacrificing the portability and scalable performance required to utilize supercomputers effectively.
 Specifically, I will provide motivation for Chapel, present some of its unique features and themes, introduce flagship applications of Chapel, and give a glimpse into our team's current priorities.

-## Past seminars

-We will publish past seminar topics and their recordings here as soon as they are available.

 #### April 2022: Journal of Open Source Software – Developing a Software Review Community